 Valparai Viewpoints

-Valparai Hill Station has a number of notable viewpoints providing some of the best views of the hills and valleys.
-Found at the 9th hairpin bend (on the road to Valparai from Pollachi) is the Loam’s viewpoint.
-It offers an exquisite view of the Aliyar Dam.
-Other viewpoints in and around Valparai are Nallamudi Poonjolai, Kadampari Dam and Number Parai.
+Valparai Hill Station features several stunning viewpoints that reveal sweeping views of hills and valleys.
+Loam’s Viewpoint, located at the 9th hairpin bend on the Pollachi–Valparai road, offers a spectacular view of Aliyar Dam.
+Other popular viewpoints include Nallamudi Poonjolai, Kadampari Dam, and Number Parai.

 Valparai Balaji Temple